Kodak EasyShare

-Kodak EasyShare was a sub brand of Eastman Kodak Company products identifying a consumer photography system of digital cameras, snapshot thermal printers, snapshot thermal printer docks, all-in-one inkjet printers, accessories, camera docks, software, and online print services.
-The brand was introduced in 2001.
-The brand is no longer applied to all-in-one inkjet printers (now branded "ESP") or online printing services (now simply "Kodak Gallery").
-Thermal snapshot printers and printer docks product lines have been discontinued.
-In 2012, Kodak stopped manufacturing and selling all digital cameras and photo frames.
-As a result, all Kodak EasyShare digital cameras and all-in-one printers were also discontinued.
+Kodak EasyShare was a sub-brand of Eastman Kodak Company products identifying a consumer photography system of digital cameras, snapshot thermal printers, snapshot thermal printer docks, all-in-one inkjet printers, accessories, camera docks, software, and online print services.
+The brand was introduced in 2001, and discontinued in 2012, when Kodak stopped manufacturing and selling all digital cameras and photo frames.

+Today, Kodak-branded digital cameras still exist, but they’re made by third-party companies (JK Imaging) under license—not by Kodak itself.

 EasyShare Digital Cameras

 The original products to use the EasyShare brand were the DX3600 and DX3500 digital camera along with the EasyShare Camera Dock.

 Kodak EasyShare DX-Series

 The DX series cameras were the first EasyShare models released.
 It was originally a very basic point and shoot camera series, compatible with the original EasyShare Camera Dock.
-The CX series eventually replaced the lower-end DX models, and the newer DX-Series models had more advanced features and higher megapixel resolution and zoom features.
+The CX series eventually replaced the lower-end DX models, and the newer DX-Series models had more advanced features and higher resolution and zoom features.
 The higher-end DX Series models eventually became the Z-Series.
-Models in the DX series were the last Kodak consumer digital cameras to use CompactFlash external memory cards.
-Models include the DX3215, DX3500(2.2 MP, 38 mm zoom lens with 3X zoom), DX3600 (2.2 MP, 35-70mm zoom lens), DX3900 (3.3 MP, 35–70 mm zoom lens), DX4330 (3.1 MP, 38–114 mm zoom lens), Kodak EasyShare DX4530(5.2 MP, 38-114mm zoom lens), DX4900 (4.1 MP, 35-70mm zoom lens), Kodak EasyShare DX6440 (4.23 MP, 33–132 mm zoom lens), Kodak EasyShare DX6490 (4.23 MP, 38–380 mm zoom lens), DX7440 (4.0 MP, 33–132 mm zoom lens), Kodak Zoom Digital Camera DX7590 (5.0 MP, 38–380 mm zoom lens) and the DX7630 (6.2 MP, 39–117 mm zoom lens).
+Models in the DX series were the last Kodak consumer digital cameras to use CompactFlash memory cards.